-As is always the case, however, this conclusion could still be improved.
+As is always the case, this conclusion could still be improved:

 'Over the years I have built up a large and extensive set of medical work experiences and volunteering opportunities.
 These have allowed me to demonstrate my ability to communicate effectively and work in a team, and they will allow me to become a more diligent student and effective doctor.
 I think that this, alongside my ability and strength of character mean that I should be considered for this course.
 I am excited to get started and begin to put my skills to good use.'

-This is, again, a reasonably strong conclusion.
-It gives a succinct and to-the-point summary of why the author believes they should be selected to study medicine and shows their excitement for starting this journey.
+This is a reasonably strong conclusion.
+It provides a to-the-point summary of why the author believes they should be selected to study medicine and shows their excitement for starting this journey.
 However, there are some parts of this example that could be improved:

-We’ll now go on to look at an example of a good personal statement.
-No personal statement is perfect, but this example demonstrates a good level of reflection, engagement and suitability to study medicine (we know this because the writer of this statement went on to receive four offers.)
+We’ll now go on to look at an example of a strong personal statement.
+No personal statement is perfect, but this example demonstrates a good level of reflection, engagement and suitability to study medicine (we know this because the writer of this statement went on to receive four offers).

 It goes without saying that plagiarism of any of these examples is a bad idea.
 They are known to medical schools and will be flagged up when run through plagiarism detection software.

 Use these as examples of ways you could structure your own statement, how to reflect on experiences, and how to link them back to medicine and demonstrate suitable insight and motivation.